bean-mhm/img-aligner/docs/v0.1.0-alpha/tutorial.md

 8. Hit _Reset_ in the _TRANSFORM_ section.

+9. In the _TRANSFORM OPTIMIZATION_ section, set the _Number of Iterations_ to 0
+to disable transform optimization.

 We don't need to change the transform for this set of images, but we'll modify the optimization settings.

-9. Play with _Warp Strength_ and related parameters in the _OPTIMIZATION_
+10. Play with _Warp Strength_ and related parameters in the _WARP OPTIMIZATION_
 section and observe how the warp strength plot changes.

-10. Set _Warp Strength_ to 0.0002 and adjust the _Warp Strength Decay Rate_ to
+11. Set _Warp Strength_ to 0.0002 and adjust the _Warp Strength Decay Rate_ to
 about 0.001 to make the warp strength go down as the number of iterations increases.

-11. Set _Min Warp Strength_ to 0.0001 to prevent the warp strength from getting too tiny.
+12. Set _Min Warp Strength_ to 0.0001 to prevent the warp strength from getting too tiny.

-12. Hit _Start Alignin'_ and observe mathematical beauty.
+13. Hit _Start Alignin'_ and wait for optimization to finish.

 # Exporting